AWS Case Study: swisstopo

 After this project, swisstopo was sold on using AWS.
 Christ says, “This positive experience, coupled with existing performance and capacity problems with our on-premise infrastructure, convinced us to move additional substantial parts of our FSDI to the AWS cloud.”

-Swisstopo currently uses 50 TB of Amazon Elastic Block Store (EBS) volumes and 10 TB of Amazon Simple Storage Service (Amazon S3) to store the geographical information for 40 GIS projects and geoservices hosted in the FSDI.
+The agency currently uses 50 TB of Amazon Elastic Block Store (EBS) volumes and 10 TB of Amazon Simple Storage Service (Amazon S3) to store the geographical information for 40 GIS projects and geoservices hosted in the FSDI.
 The agency currently uses 100 Amazon Elastic Compute Cloud (Amazon EC2) instances to support up to 50,000 unique visitors per day.
 This equates to approximately 20 TB of data transferred per month and 1,300 map tiles delivered per second.
 Swisstopo estimates it is now possible for the FSDI team to launch a new server within an hour, instead of the weeks or months it took before using AWS.

-Swisstopo now operates a significant part of the FSDI integration and production environments on Amazon EC2, while test environments run on-premise on the swisstopo intranet.
+Now, swisstopo operates a significant part of the FSDI integration and production environments on Amazon EC2, while test environments run on-premise on the swisstopo intranet.
 Figure 1 below provides a diagram of the infrastructure architecture.

 Swisstopo appreciates the transparency of AWS usage charges that makes it simple to distribute the costs of the cloud server infrastructure among their customers.
-Christ also likes the continuous development of the AWS cloud.
+Christ also likes the continuous development of the AWS Cloud.
 “In an on-premise environment, we had to implement all these enhancements at our own expense.
-Now, we can benefit from AWS development while operating our systems on the AWS cloud.”
+Now, we can benefit from AWS development while operating our systems on the AWS Cloud.”

 To learn more about how AWS can help your high performance computing needs, visit our High Performance Computing page: http://aws.amazon.com/hpc-applications/.